The web fuels your company with the timely information and business intelligence you need to stay competitive.

 Project Plan with Milestone Data:

 One of the best-kept secrets among Insightly users is the tool’s native project management capabilities.
 Insightly is actually much more than a CRM; it’s built to support every step of the customer journey – from lead cultivation through delivery.
-So, if your team is using an external project tracking tool, your company might be missing out on a golden opportunity to boost efficiency.
+So, if your team is using an external project management tool, your company might be missing out on a golden opportunity to boost efficiency.
 Insightly collects all of your project-related documentation, project plans, worksheets, and tasks into a centralized hub.
 Track milestones and project pipelines with much less effort (and confusion).

 Build an In-House Search Engine